10 Best Stops on a Road Trip Down Iceland’s South Coast

 If you do end up making the journey during winter, don’t miss your chance to hike a glacier and experience an ice cave.
 Even if you decide to self-drive, guided tours are still required to witness this phenomenon, so book early.
 Hikes with Arctic Adventures include glacier gear (like crampons and helmets) and an expert guide to lead the way.

 After ticking “hike a 2,500-year-old glacier” off that bucket list, the rest of the journey is yours to decide.
 Heading back to Reykjavík?
-The new 104-room Fosshotel Glacier Lagoon hotel is a stylish stopping point about 23 minutes from Skaftafell, with stunning views of the surrounding lava fields and a sauna for treating those sore post-hike muscles.
+The 104-room Fosshotel Glacier Lagoon hotel is a stylish stopping point about 23 minutes from Skaftafell, with stunning views of the surrounding lava fields and a sauna for treating those sore post-hike muscles.
 Otherwise, continue on to Iceland’s lesser-known East Fjords, a land of quiet fishing towns and—yes—even more waterfalls.

-- 9 Best Hotels in Iceland
+- The 9 Best Hotels in Iceland Right Now

 Thanks for Signing Up!